MatsMoll/matsmoll.github.io/_posts/2023-08-30-dx-is-more-than-it-feels-good.md

 In other words, high latency can ruin the developer experience, but only some will notice a more performant solution than an already good enough solution.

+### Delving Deeper into Heuristics
+While I've touched on several heuristics in this piece, there's a wealth more out there—like "Help and documentation", "User control and freedom", and "Match between system and the real world".
+I'd love to dive deeper, but we're already wading through quite a bit here.
+Perhaps in a future post!

 ## Conclusion
 Developer Experience (DX) has been somewhat diluted to represent tools developers find comfortable.
 Therefore, it often means "what I am used to."
 But to drive valuable discussions and innovation, there's a pressing need to view DX through a more objective and comprehensive lens.
 Incorporating UX principles to evaluate code can pave the way for a more inclusive and critical approach, helping developers describe their code in new ways and make more educated choices for why technologies are good or bad.
 Even when they look foreign and odd at first glance.

-If you found the read interesting, please share or give [`aligned`](https://github.com/MatsMoll/aligned) a star.
+If you found the read interesting, please share or give [Aligned](https://github.com/MatsMoll/aligned) a star.
 Thanks for reading.